literallybenjam/news-vertical/README.md

 To use `script.js`; simply include the file in your document (using `<script src="script.js"></script>` or similar) and run `News.init(features)`, where `features` is an array of the desired features you wish to activate.
 The features currently supported by `script.js` are:

-- `"footnotes"` : provides enhanced footnote rendering support
+- `"footnotes"` : Provides enhanced footnote rendering support.

+- `"metadata"` : Renders hypertextual metadata for elements, which can be specified by setting some or all of the following attributes:

+    - `data-news-metadata-url` : Website url
+    - `data-news-metadata-twitter` : Twitter username
+    - `data-news-metadata-facebook` : Facebook username

 ##  Considerations:  ##